 3. Enter the beneficiary's bank details, account number, and IFSC code.

-4. Enter the amount you wish to transfer and select the account from which you wish to make the payment.
+4. Enter the amount you want to transfer and select the account from which you want to make the payment.

-5. Review all the details and confirm the transaction.
+5. Verify all the details and confirm the transaction.

-6. You will receive an SMS or email confirmation once the transaction is completed successfully.
+6. You will receive an SMS or email once the transaction is successfully completed.

 Bank to IFSC Code- FAQs

-Is it mandatory to mention the IFSC Code while transferring funds online?
+Do I need to include the IFSC Code when transferring money online?

-Yes, it is mandatory to mention the IFSC Code of the beneficiary bank while transferring funds online.
-The RBI uses the IFSC Code to identify the bank branch to that you wish to send money.
+Absolutely.
+Including the IFSC Code of the beneficiary bank is mandatory when transferring funds online.
+This code assists the RBI in identifying the bank branch where you want to send money.

-The easiest way to find the IFSC code of your bank branch is by searching on RBI's website.
-You can also find the IFSC code on your bank's website or in our checkbook.
+You can search for the IFSC code of your bank branch on the RBI website, which is the simplest method.
+Additionally, you can find the IFSC code on your bank's website or in your checkbook.